cuzelac/parallels-scripts/README.md

 1. Install Parallels Tools in that VM
 1. put `root/setup.sh` in the VM's /root and make sure it's executable
 1. Shut down the vm
-    * you can optionally convert it to a template so you don't accidentally screw up your base image
+    * you can optionally clone it to a template so you don't accidentally screw up your base image

+            prlctl clone BASE_VM_NAME --name NEW_NAME --template

 1. Update the variable `BASE` with the UUID of your base VM
     * for templates: `prlctl list --template`
     * for regular VMs: `prlctl list --all`